byjg/php-config/docs/config-facade.md

 ## Benefits of Using Config Facade

+1. **Auto-Initialization**: Automatically loads configuration from a bootstrap file
-1. **Simplicity**: Access your configuration and services from anywhere without dependency injection
+2. **Simplicity**: Access your configuration and services from anywhere without dependency injection
-2. **Consistency**: Familiar pattern similar to Laravel's Config facade
+3. **Consistency**: Familiar pattern similar to Laravel's Config facade
-3. **Flexibility**: Maintains all the power of the underlying PSR-11 Container
+4. **Flexibility**: Maintains all the power of the underlying PSR-11 Container
-4. **Clean Code**: No need to pass container instances through your application
+5. **Clean Code**: No need to pass container instances through your application

 ## Complete Method Reference